riceissa/breathing/index.md

 @novozhilov2012 mentions cleansing reactions that can happen, in the section called "Cleansing reactions".
 Unfortunately it just lists a bunch of pretty nonspecific symptoms without any guidance on what to do about them...

 @novozhilov2012's main suggestion for dealing with problems seems to be "get an expert to coach you". i mean, sure, that's always one solution. but what i'm trying to do here is to write everything down so that one can do all the steps on one's own, as safety and effectively as possible.

+buteyko people also mention this, but increased sensitivity to medications can be a thing. i used to (2024-01-07 was last time i took it before breathing changed) be able to take 5--10 drops of methyl factors and it would just give me a bit of energy, but now (2024-01-27) even 1 drop of it seems to send me into irritable/uncomfortable/anxious state. i haven't noticed this kind of heightened sensitivity with any of my other meds/supplements so far though. because the methyl factors thing has only happened once so far (i'm in the middle of the episode as i write this), it _could_ be a one-time fluke, who knows.

 ## Accidental meditation